Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Load test preparation

-The instance that is applying the load
+The instance that applies the load

 Both AWS and Google Cloud have the same instance sizes/machine types, and the series is determined by the vCPU to memory ratio.

-Here's a simple table that shows this.
+Here's a simple table showing this.

 vCPU : Memory | AWS | Google Cloud |